-- 8. Because of the sensitive and unique nature of sexual assault and sex offense cases, any appeal of disciplinary decisions (either by victim or by the alleged assailant) may be made only to a special five member Appeal Panel.
-The members of this panel will include two employees and three students trained in the area of sexual misconduct prior to the hearings. - 9.
-Sanctions and consequences for a perpetrator may include but are not limited to any of the following: loss of housing contract, restitution, counseling, probation, relocation, campus no-contact policy, counseling, educational assignments, no contact policy, probation, suspension or expulsion. - 10.
-The investigative stage will be concluded within 30 days of a report being filed.
-The outcome, decision and appeal process should by normal circumstances be concluded within 60 days of the date the incident has been filed except in complex cases involving multiple incidents or where there are college breaks that extend the time that students and staff may not be on campus. - 11.
-Specific procedures that are used to investigate and respond and resolve sexual assault complaints using formal and informal procedures are outlined on the Waldorf Website under Policies (Student Handbook/Sexual Assault/Harassment Policy).
+8. Because of the sensitive and unique nature of sexual assault and sex offense cases, any appeal of disciplinary decisions (either by victim or by the alleged assailant) may be made only to a special five member Appeal Panel.
+The members of this panel will include two employees and three students trained in the area of sexual misconduct prior to the hearings.

+9. Sanctions and consequences for a perpetrator of stalking, dating violence, or sexual assault may include but are not limited to any of the following: loss of housing contract, restitution, counseling, probation, relocation, campus no-contact policy, educational assignments, probation, suspension or expulsion.

+10. The investigative stage will be concluded within 30 days of a report being filed.
+The outcome, decision and appeal process should by normal circumstances be concluded within 60 days of the date the incident has been filed except in complex cases involving multiple incidents or where there are college breaks that extend the time that students and staff may not be on campus.

+11. Specific procedures that are used to investigate and respond and resolve sexual assault complaints using formal and informal procedures are outlined on the Waldorf Website under Policies (Student Handbook/Sexual Assault/Harassment Policy).

+12. The College will provide written explanation including this policy to students regarding rights, counseling options, advocacy options, nurse and health options, legal assistance (CIS), financial aid (CIS), transportation and other services and protective measures.

+13. Compliance with the above provisions does not constitute a violation of section 444 of the General Educational Provisions Act (20 U.S.C.
+1232g), community known as the Family Educational Rights and Privacy Act of 1974 (FERPA).

-RIGHTS OF THE ACCUSER AND THE ACCUSED IN SEX OFFENSE CASE
+RIGHTS & PROTECTIVE MEASURES OF THE ACCUSER AND THE ACCUSED IN SEX OFFENSE, DOMESTIC VIOLENCE, STALKING OR DATING VIOLENCE CASE